Troubleshooting Domain Resolution Issues

 To use our DNS hosting service, the domain should resolve with DNSimple.

-The following is a checklist of common issues to help you if a domain isn’t resolving correctly.
+The following is a list of common issues to check if a domain isn’t resolving correctly.

 Check the domain with +trace